This workflow demonstrates how to use imagery in a time series to create a multidimensional mosaic dataset.

 - Use the Add Rasters to Mosaic Dataset tool to add the time series data to the mosaic dataset using the Raster Dataset raster type.

-- Add the mosaic dataset to the Map view or the Contents pane.
+- Add the mosaic dataset to the map.

 - In the Contents pane, right-click the Footprint sublayer, and click Open Attribute Table.

-- Save the changes and close the Field tab.
+- Save all edits and close the attribute table.